 The number one keyword is a statement about your topic.
 Let’s say you’re still that Sci-Fi writer and you want to talk about foldable screen technology.
 Lot’s of companies ended 2019 talking about this and we’ll imagine it’s a concept you’ve already imagined in your books.

 Start with an incognito browser so Google isn’t using your search history to flavor the results.
 Then perform a lot of searches for various terms.
-Write down every word and phrase your search!
+Write down every word and phrase in your search!
 If you search for something and find a great article covering the topic well, note that URL and consider the keyword that got you there.
-You will want to avoid searches that lead to great content, because it will be hard to unseat that content.
+You will want to avoid searches that lead to great content because it will be hard to unseat that content.

 But if you do a search and don’t find much that fits the question, you’ve found a potential topic or angle for your blog!

 I did a few searches and noticed “foldable screens in fiction” brought up only one specific article from The Verge about this topic.
 This might be a sub-topic you could discuss in a blog post.
 You’ve got ample source material to reference and a unique take on the subject to share.

 You’ve got a keyword or phrase to start you off.
 Now draft at least a dozen additional (related) keywords as supplemental keywords.
 This is a point where professional marketers will employ a paid service like SEMRush or Moz to help find related keywords.
 You probably don’t need these tools unless you’re looking to compete with the most successful content sites on the web.